The Night They Raided Minsky's: Pre-production

 Mickey Rooney was said to be considered for the Chick Williams role, but Joel Grey, then on Broadway in Cabaret, was initially cast.
-Grey had to drop out, however, because the film had no firm end date and Grey was committed to start rehearsals for George M!, a musical about George M. Cohan, in mid-December.
+Grey had to drop out, however, because the film had no firm end date and Grey was committed to starting rehearsals for George M!, a musical about George M. Cohan, in mid-December.
 British comedian Norman Wisdom, who had recently been nominated for a Tony Award for his acclaimed performance in the James Van Heusen-Sammy Cahn musical comedy Walking Happy, was cast.
 Wisdom had made a series of low-budget star-vehicle comedies for the Rank Organisation.
 Never highly regarded by critics, Wisdom's films had enjoyed good box-office returns in his native country.
-The Night They Raided Minsky's was his first American film, and he received good notices.
+The Night They Raided Minsky's was his first American film (although he made Androcles and the Lion for television), and he received good notices.
 A contributor to Variety wrote: "So easily does Wisdom dominate his many scenes, other cast members suffer by comparison", and Time compared him to Buster Keaton.

 The songs were written by the Broadway team of composer Charles Strouse and lyricist Lee Adams, who had won a Tony Award for the musical Bye Bye Birdie in 1961, and went on to win Tonys for Applause (1970) and Annie (1977, with lyricist Martin Charnin).
 Strouse also wrote the theme song "Those Were The Days" for Lear's sitcom All in the Family.
 The score was orchestrated and conducted by Broadway veteran Philip J. Lang, working on his only film made for theatrical release.